 Our inpatient program has temporarily suspended family visitation.
 Instead, we have expanded our capacity for individuals to visit virtually with family members.
 Patients and families needing to meet on a clinical basis will be arranged individually by our clinical team.
-We will continue to work with families to provide care, support, and education by offering resources.
-In addition, our family liaisons are still available to update families on their loved ones care and health.
+We are offering group and individual sessions virtually for our family members and we continue to work with families to provide care, support, and education by offering resources.
+In addition, our family liaisons are always available to update families on their loved ones care and health.

 We have also suspended any patient programming off campus, with the exception of emergency medical or clinical purposes.
 Success in recovery includes being active in a supportive community and we are using video conferencing so that our residents can connect with local 12-step meetings.

 All staff members are screened at the start of each shift; including taking their temperature.
 Staff members not feeling well or having any symptoms have been directed to stay home.
 New patients to the campus spend at least three days in our medical wing, regardless of their withdrawal management needs.
 We have nurses on campus around the clock; and our Medical Director and Nurse Practitioner are ensuring all infectious disease protocols are followed.